dinatamas/adaptor-signatures/readme.md

 **Details:**

-1. Initial signing request: Alice asks Bob if he wants to participate in the agreement - i.e. if he wants to co-sign messages m1 and m2 with her.
+1. Initial signing request: Alice asks Bob if he wants to participate in the agreement - i.e. if he wants to co-sign messages M1 and M2 with her.
    * Alice generates her 'permanent' private and public keys (xA, XA).
 These are similar to GPG or SSH keys in that they can be reused between signing sessions.
 Therefore if Alice already has such a key pair then there is no need for her to generate a new one.
-2. Upon receiving the signing request, Bob can decide if he accepts the terms (the messages m1 and m2) and if he does, he too will need to send his 'permanent' public key over to Alice.
+2. Upon receiving the signing request, Bob can decide if he accepts the terms (the messages M1 and M2) and if he does, he too will need to send his 'permanent' public key over to Alice.
 If he decides to decline the offer he may inform her about his decision, but even if he stays silent Alice should give up after a while (timeout).
-   * In general, whenever a party is closing the session or not answering for some time, the other party too can drop the connection.
+   * In general, whenever a party is closing the session or not answering for some time, the other party can drop the connection.
 The protocol is designed to be resilient against such behavior.
    * When the parties have exchanged public keys they both can calculate the common public key XC.
      The final common signatures will be verified against this.
 3. To proceed with the MuSig scheme both parties generate and exchange 'temporary' nonce values.
    These are also pairs of private-public keys but they must not be reused between signatures!
-   * Every signature must have their own nonce values, therefore Alice and Bob both have 2-2 nonces.
+   * Every message must have its own nonce value, therefore Alice and Bob both have 2-2 nonces.
      For example Bob's private nonce for message 1 is called rB1.
-   * In step 3 only the public nonce hashes (labelled with t) are exchanged.
+   * In step 3 only the public nonce hashes (labelled with T) are exchanged.
 4. Once a party has received the correct number of hashes they can start broadcasting their public nonces.
 Whenever they receive a public nonce they must verify it against the list of received hashes.
-If there is a mismatch the session must be aborted because someone is either not implementing the protocol correctly or is deliberatly acting maliciously.
+If there is a mismatch the session must be aborted because someone is either not implementing the protocol correctly or is deliberately acting maliciously.
-   * Once all public nonces are shared the parties can calculate the common public nonce RC.
+   * Once all public nonces are shared the parties calculate the common public nonces (RC1, RC2).
 5. This is where adaptor signatures come into play and where the MuSig non-atomicity is fixed.
    * Alice generates a new pair of keys called offsets (o and O).
 She sends Bob the public offset as well as her offset signatures SA1 = sA1 + o and SA2 = sA2 + o.
 Without the private offset Bob will not be able to recover Alice's original signatures, but with the public offset he can verify that Alice is indeed sending valid data and not just random noise to cheat him.
+   * The offset signature is valid if SA1 - O is a valid signature for M1.
+Similarly for M2.
-6. If Bob assured that Alice's offset signatures are valid he sends over his original signature to Alice's message m1.
+6. If Bob is assured that Alice's offset signatures are valid, he sends over his original signature to Alice's message M1.
 He can safely do this because once Alice uses the common signature for message 1 he will be able to recover Alice's original signature and the private offset, which is enough for him to close his part of the transaction.
-7. Once Alice receives Bob's signature for her message she has received everything she needed.
+7. Once Alice receives Bob's signature for her message, she has received everything she needed.
 She can simply calculate sC1 = sA1 + sB1 and use it for her own purposes.
 The most important prerequisite for using this protocol is that Alice's use of the aggregated signature must result in her publishing it to a public medium from which Bob can read it.
 If this is not the case then Bob should not have partaken in the signature process.
-If this condition is true then Bob will be able to finish his side of the transaction (i.e. produce the common signature for m2) without the cooperation of Alice - although she may be kind and send her own signature to Bob to make his job a tiny bit easier.
+If this condition is true then Bob will be able to finish his side of the transaction (i.e. produce the common signature for M2) without the cooperation of Alice - although she may be kind and send her own signature to Bob to make his job a tiny bit easier.
    * Upon Bob reading the common signature for message 1 from the public ledger he can recover the